Advanced2min read

 - Click any variable to insert it at the cursor position

-- The variable will appear as
+- The variable appears as

-{{variable_name}}in the editor - When the page renders, it will be automatically replaced with the real data
+{{variable_name}}in the JSON - When the page loads, it resolves to the real data for that specific page

 Code Examples